salaheddinek/py_sfm_viewer/README.md

 python3 -m pip install numpy
 python3 -m pip install pyside6  # recommended
 ```
-**Warning:** in older OS versions (like ubuntu 20.04LTS) the latest `PySide6` does not work.
+**Warning:** in older OS versions (like Ubuntu 20.04LTS) the latest `PySide6` does not work.
 So an older version needs to be installed:

 ```commandline
 python3 -m pip install pyside6==6.2.3